OscarLitorell/pug-compiler/README.md

 # pug-compiler

 pug-compiler is used to simplify the creation of static web pages.
-It compiles website written in pug to html, with all the features of pug such as templates and mixins.
+It compiles websites written in pug to html, with all the features of pug such as templates and mixins.

 ## Installation
 To install pug-compiler globally, enter `npm install -g` in the terminal from the pug-compiler directory.